thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 slows down the team.
 To then end in this vicious circle where the team slows down over time.
 Eventually coming to a halt and nobody really understanding why and how this happened.

 In contrast, refactoring is pretty easy and down right fast when adopting [trunk-based development](https://trunkbaseddevelopment.com) together with [Baby Steps](http://www.slideshare.net/davidvoelkel/baby-steps-tdd-approaches), [Expand-Contract](https://martinfowler.com/bliki/ParallelChange.html) and [Branch by Abstraction](https://www.branchbyabstraction.com).

+### It works against Collective Ownership

+[Collective Owernership](http://www.extremeprogramming.org/rules/collective.html) is one of key practices of [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming): *anyone who sees an opportunity to add value to any portion of the code is required to do so at any time*.

+It has the benefit that complex code does not live very long, because someone else will soon simplify it.
+Adding new functionality will as a consequence never be difficult.

+Also knowledge of the system is now shared between team members.
+Anyone is able to add functionality or apply changes to any part of the system removing bottlenecks and enabling the fast flow of work through the value stream.

+However, with feature branches each team member is working on its own isolated branch hidden from everyone else on the team, hence it works against collective ownership.
+Code is written by one individual.
+This introduces the strong tendency to see the code they wrote as "my code".

+We loose the benefit of being a team as the team now dependents on individuals and is not resilient any more.
+We now rely on specific team members to change specific parts of the system.
+Inevitably this introduces bottlenecks for change, reducing throughput and increasing time to market.

+Because it goes against collective ownership, code will tend to be more complex.
+Adding new functionality will be more difficult and more time consuming.
+Again reducing IT delivery throughput and increasing time to market.

 ### It introduces batch work and inventory